 eczema

 The Repair Cream is a luxurious skin and body moisturizer that can be applied to any skin surface.
 Thanks to its content of rice, macadamia, grape, and flaxseed oils, it is not only a nourishing miracle for the skin but also for the hair.
 It hydrates the skin and replenishes it with its nourishing ingredients.
 It can be used as a body lotion, face cream, and for various skin problems such as rosacea, seborrhea, eczema, and rash-prone dry dehydrated skin.
 It is a moisturizing cream made entirely of chemical-free and natural ingredients.
-It contains a pleasant, mildly fruity, and allergen-free fragrance.
+It contains a pleasant, mildly fruity, and allergen-free, natural fragrance.
 Click to check out the product!

 eczema